kamil-rudnicki/knowledge-base-for-startups/README.md

 * [Talk nerdy to me](http://www.ted.com/talks/melissa_marshall_talk_nerdy_to_me.html)
 * [Teeny bit of traction — what next?](http://blog.asmartbear.com/traction-then-what.html)
 * did not able to explain the product in simple terms.Hard value propositions (not like increase in productivity).
 More income is better then less costs
+* Brand
+- press should love it
+- differentiate, differentiate, differentiate (like No Software sales force)

 ## Recruiting